-A registrar progressing normally would expect to complete specialist public health training within five years (WTE); the minimum requirement for training is 48 months in approved training locations.
+A registrar progressing normally would expect to complete specialist public health training within five years (WTE); in approved training locations.

 Some registrars will progress more quickly in certain areas of training, while others will progress at a different rate and require additional, targeted, support.
 Support during training should be tailored to the individual registrar and to the particular milestone or learning outcome causing difficulty.